temujindang/website-1/content/careers/product-engineers.md

 And while implementation experience is essential, enthusiasm and interest can trump experience.
 We are willing to take a chance on someone who wants to step up.

+### Requirements

+- Front-end experience (CSS and JavaScript)
+- Some backend experience in a framework of your choice
+- Understanding of cloud technologies/infrastructure
+- A sense of design taste for building intuitive interfaces
+- Attention to detail for building  user experiences that are awesome to use

+### Nice to have

+- Photoshop skills